 What has also been noticed is that with over 80 exchange visits conducted among savings groups, exchange of knowledge and relationship building have been enhanced among community members thereby creating a supportive and collaborative environment within the communities.
-This has helped change the mindset and attitude of smallholder farmers and encouraged open mindedness.
-The visits have also made it possible for farmers to see concrete examples on the advantage the new technologies and subsequently benefits of adopting the different techniques learnt.
+This has helped change the mindset and attitude of smallholder farmers and encouraged open-mindedness.
+The visits have also made it possible for farmers to see concrete examples on the advantage of the new technologies and subsequently, the benefits of adopting the different techniques learnt.

 Financial Literacy for Farmers

-To increase income, World Vision Zambia, from October 2015 to date has trained over 3,200 vulnerable but viable farmers in financial education under the Sustainable Enterprise and Economic Development (SEED) programme helping small holder farmers to improve their money management skills and ultimately helping in effective management of their saving groups to acquire finances.
+To increase income, World Vision Zambia, from October 2015 to date has trained over 3,200 vulnerable but viable farmers in financial education under the Sustainable Enterprise and Economic Development (SEED) programme helping smallholder farmers to improve their money management skills and ultimately helping in the effective management of their saving groups to acquire finances.